 A consumer can subscribe to a topic as either a durable or nondurable subscriber.
 (Durability applies only to messages within a topic, not within a queue.)
 In the case of a durable subscription, ActiveMQ will retain messages if the subscriber is unavailable.
 When that subscriber reconnects, it receives new messages that arrived during the time it was disconnected.
 A nondurable subscriber would not receive any messages published to the topic during the time it was disconnected from the broker.

 acknowledge method.
-ActiveMQ’s metrics show information about the number of messages acknowledged and not yet acknowledged, but the meaning of those metrics depends on the consumer’s acknowledgment mode.
-A spike in unacknowledged messages could mean the consumer is offline and unable to receive messages, or that the consumer is failing to successfully execute its manual
+ActiveMQ metrics for both Classic and Artemis show information about the number of messages acknowledged and not yet acknowledged, but the meaning of those metrics depends on the consumer’s acknowledgment mode.
+A spike in unacknowledged messages could mean that the consumer is offline and unable to receive messages, or that the consumer is failing to successfully execute its manual

 So far, we’ve covered what ActiveMQ is, and how it works.
 In the next section, we’ll introduce some useful metrics to help you understand how to monitor ActiveMQ.